Family & Consumer Sciences (FACS)

 Offered: Resident

 A study of three-dimensional fashion by draping basic silhouettes and garment style features in muslin directly on the dress form.
-Student will be required to purchase the specified dress form.

 Offered: Resident